 We’ve gone over the advantages of conversational AI and why it’s important for businesses.
-Now, we’ll discuss how your organization can build and implement a conversational AI for your business.
+Now, we’ll discuss how your organization can build and implement for your business.

-While some companies try to build their own conversational AI platforms in-house, the fastest and most efficient way to bring conversational AI to your business is by partnering with a company like Netomi.
+While some companies try to build their own conversational AI technology in-house, the fastest and most efficient way to bring it to your business is by partnering with a company like Netomi.
 These technology companies have been perfecting their AI engines and algorithms, investing heavily in R+D and learning from real-world implementations.
 With customer expectations rising for the interactions that they have with chatbots, companies can no longer afford to have anything interacting with customers that’s not highly accurate.

 There are a few simple steps that go into creating a strategy for conversational AI:

-- Train your AI – Train your AI based on your historical tickets.
-That way, you can leverage your existing data to understand how your customers have asked a specific question in the past, increasing the accuracy of your conversational AI.
+Train your AI based on your historical tickets.
+That way, you can leverage your existing data to understand how your customers have asked a specific question in the past, increasing the accuracy of your AI.

-- Measure – You’ll want to measure the impact your Conversational AI is having on your customer service KPIs, including first response rate, average handle time, CSAT, AI and human agent collaboration, and more.
+You’ll want to measure the impact your AI is having on your customer service KPIs, including first response rate, average handle time, CSAT, AI and human agent collaboration, and more.